SNCommunity/req/pages/head-shot-fight-screen.md

 ### A head shot of your character for the health bar when fighting

-## ⚠️ Waist up shot will be cropped to 1024x1024, so download this black box, and set it as your background.
+## ⚠️ Fight screen head shot will be cropped to 1024x1024, so download this black box, and set it as your background.
 Fit your shot within the bounds of the box:

 ![1024 x 1024 black box](https://sncommunity.github.io/req/assets/images/1024x1024.jpg)